hackclub/scrappy/README.md

 ![build](https://github.com/hackclub/scrappy/workflows/build/badge.svg)

 Scrappy is the Slack bot that powers [scrapbook.hackclub.com](https://scrapbook.hackclub.com).
-Scrappy automatically generates your Scrapbook and Scrapbook posts via Slack messages.
+Scrappy generates your Scrapbook and Scrapbook posts via Slack messages.
 For more information about how to sign up,

 [Click here to view the Scrapbook repository](https://github.com/hackclub/scrapbook), which hosts the Scrapbook web code.